2dgirlismywaifu/NewsApp-Spring-Api/README.md

 - This project only use for research and purpose.
 It is NOT available for retail.
 - Follow all instruction to run project in your local devices.
 - At this time, the application is only developed on the Android platform.
-Once I have a Mac device, I will develop this project run on Apple mobile device

 ## **Prerequisites**